ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-13-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

-here it gonna be any ELF file we have and we will take them from usr/bin
+Here it gonna be any ELF file we have and we will take them from usr/bin
 {% highlight bash %}
 mkdir corpus